 - 1. Enrollment Contract

 - 2. Member Information Form

 - 3. Rule 104 Form

 - 4. Consent for Photo Form

 - 5. Field Trip Permission Form

 - 6. Child Care Organization Licensing Changes Form

+- 7. Child Information Card

+- 8. Super Raffle Contract/Fundraising Obligation Form Due at Parent Orientation Meeting

+- 9. Tuition Contract

-- 7. Policies and Procedures Acknowledgement Statement
+- 10. Policies and Procedures Acknowledgement Statement

-- 8. Child Information Record form
+- 11. Early Withdrawal

-- 9. Health Care Appraisal and Immunization Record- Due by the first day of school
+- 12. Health Care Appraisal and Immunization Record- Due by the first day of school

-- 10. Committee Obligation Form Due at Parent Orientation Meeting

-- 11. Super Raffle/Fundraising Obligation Form Due at Parent Orientation Meeting

 The Committees Obligation Form and Fundraising Obligation Form will be handed out at the Parent Orientation Meeting and can be signed and turned in at that meeting as well.
-The Central Registry Clearance Request Form and the Health Care Appraisal and Immunization Record are included in the enrollment packets and should be turned in at the Parent Orientation.
+The Health Care Appraisal and Immunization Record are included in the enrollment packets and should be turned in at the Parent Orientation.
 All forms must be turned in by the start of school.
 Failure to return all completed forms will cause the child/children to be unable to attend their session until this occurs.